emmanechamkin/CAPP-Win18-Project/Read_me/README.txt

 We have also included a folder on the flash drive called "database tables" that represents an export of all of the processed tables (census_[year] for each year, redline_poly, and census_weighted_avg_all) in our database.

-Steps to run the website:
-1. Clone the reppository by navigating to the desired location and running the command 'git clone https://github.com/emmanechamkin/CAPP-Win18-Project/'
-2. Navigate to ~/CAPP-Win18-Project/Website/mysite in a terminal
-3. Run the command 'python3 manage.py runserver'
-4. In a browser, navigate to the location of the development server as stated in the terminal and add /home/, this will likely be http://127.0.0.1:8000/home
-5. Peruse the website at your leisure
-6. To use the interactive map, use the left-hand sidebar to navigate to Maps (http://127.0.0.1:8000/home/maps), then choose variable and year of interest, toggle the border as desired and click "Submit" to render them map